 And so Hermione sat, worrying and waiting on the stairs of Harry's babyhood home in Godric's Hollow.
 You-know-who would never think to look for them here, of all places.
 The Order had cast a web of spells and charms over the building, and from the outside it appeared the same to wizarding eyes – a tumbling down ruin.
 In reality, the old damage and the disrepair had been fixed, and the size of the house magically enhanced, to accommodate some of the many witches and wizards now working with the Order.

 They were well organised, Hermione had to admit, and a lot of that was thanks to Harry, who had found a ruthless streak within himself that kept them all together.
 He might not have the knowledge or skill to run the Order by himself, but with the use of judicious delegation to older and wiser witches and wizards, Harry made a fine figurehead for people to rally under.
 He was more than just Harry, now he truly was the Boy Who Lived.
 He hated it, of course.
-Hermione smiled and jiggled her feet on the carpeted stair unconsciously; a nervous tick.
+Hermione smiled at that thought and jiggled her feet on the carpeted stair unconsciously; a nervous tick.

-Harry, Ron and Mr Weasley were out getting food supplies - they went through a lot of food these days - and the safest place to get them was through Muggle means.
+Harry, Ron, and Mr Weasley were out getting food supplies – they went through a lot of food these days – and the safest place to get them was through Muggle means.
 So they apparated to a nearby town and apparated back onto the doorstep with bagfuls of groceries.
 Hermione would have gone with them, but since that day at the Malfoy Manor...

-She shut her eyes and buried her face in her knees, trying not to remember, stopping herself with no little effort from indulging the perverted urge to pull up her sleeve and look at the crude letters carved into her skin.
+Hermione shut her eyes and buried her face in her knees, trying not to remember, stopping herself with no little effort from indulging the perverted urge to pull up her sleeve and look at the crude letters carved into her skin.

 She didn't like going out anymore.